BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 In some SASSA offices, applicants are told immediately whether or not they qualify for a grant.

-SASSA cannot take longer than 3 months from the date of the mother’s application to start paying the grant.
+SASSA cannot take longer than three months from the date of the mother’s application to start paying the grant.
 The payments will be backdated to the date the parent or primary caregiver applied for the grant, if it takes this long.

-The parent or primary caregiver can phone the free SASSA helpline: 0800 601 011 to find out what has happened to the application and when the person can expect payment.
+The parent or primary caregiver can phone the free SASSA helpline: 0800&nbsp;601&nbsp;011 to find out what has happened to the application and when the person can expect payment.

 The parent or primary caregiver does not need to renew the grant.